onmyway133/awesome-ios-architecture/README.md

 - [Simplification Of IOS View Controllers: MVVM Or Presentation Controls?](http://blog.xebia.com/simplification-of-ios-view-controllers-mvvm-or-presentation-controls/)
 - [On MVVM, and Architecture Questions](http://twocentstudios.com/2014/06/08/on-mvvm-and-architecture-questions/)
 - [Reddit-MVVM-Benchmark](https://github.com/ivanbruel/Reddit-MVVM-Benchmark) MVVM with FRP Benchmark project

-# Frameworks

-- [RxSwift](https://github.com/ReactiveX/RxSwift) Reactive Programming in Swift
-- [Operations](https://github.com/danthorpe/Operations) A Swift framework inspired by WWDC 2015 Advanced NSOperations session.

-# Repos

-- [modular-architecture](https://github.com/bricepollock/modular-architecture) Examples of iOS Modular Architecture in Swift
-- [CleanStore](https://github.com/Clean-Swift/CleanStore) A sample iOS app built using the Clean Swift architecture
-- [Delta](https://github.com/thoughtbot/Delta) Delta takes an app that has custom state management spread throughout all the VCs and simplifies it by providing a simple interface to change state and subscribe to its changes.
-- [eigen](https://github.com/artsy/eigen/blob/master/docs/overview.md) The Art World in Your Pocket or Your Trendy Tech Company's Tote, Artsy's iOS app

 # Data Source